CLARUS-Project/clarus_ids_kit/README.md

 - clarus_ids_agent: service that provides diferent endpoints to make easier the management of TRueConnector.
 It is also in charge of moving datasets from MinIO to dataapp datalake.

-- clarus-ui: Frontend that consumes clarus_ids_agent endpoints.
-It allows the user to register, delete and view the shared datasets within the Clarus Data Space.
-Not completly finished yet.
+- clarus-hmi: Frontend that consumes clarus_ids_agent endpoints.
+It allows the user to register, delete and view the metamodel for shared datasets within the Clarus Data Space.

 - MinIO server: Optional component that can be used by pilot to save their datasets instead of using its own.

 ## Deployment
-The content needed for the deployment is available in the Clarus github repository https://github.com/CLARUS-Project and in the Clarus docker hub repository https://hub.docker.com/repositories/clarusproject.
+The content needed for the deployment is available in the Clarus github repository https://github.com/CLARUS-Project and the images used are in the Clarus docker hub repository https://hub.docker.com/repositories/clarusproject.
-The credentials are saved in the Polimi repository.
+The credentials to pull images from docker hub  are saved in the Polimi repository.
-## Clone repository
+### Clone repository
 - Clone clarus_ids_kit
     ```
     ./git clone https://github.com/CLARUS-Project/clarus_ids_kit.git